 Under normal conditions the first source of raw water supply is the Crystal Springs Dam and the second source of supply is from the Mzintlava River.
-Water is released from Kempdale Dam to the abstraction weir where it is pumped to the Kokstad WTP.
-This is usually done in winter because of the extensive irrigation taking place upstream of Kokstad and which reduces the flow of the Mzintlava River.
+Water is released from Kemptdale Dam to the abstraction weir where it is pumped to the Kokstad WTP.
+The WTP was upgraded in the last few years from 13 M&/day to 18 M&/day with additional filters.
+The release is usually done in winter because of the extensive irrigation taking place upstream of Kokstad and which reduces the flow of the Mzintlava River.